Charley Horse

 What Causes a Charley Horse at Night?

-It is not fully understood as to why charley horses happen at night time.
+It is not fully understood as to why charley horses happen at nighttime.
 Some believe it could be the result from lying in bed in an awkward position for a long period of time.
 And it should be noted that even though the charley horses and restless leg syndrome symptoms both have a tendency of happening at night, they are not the same.
 Restless Leg Syndrome causes discomfort in legs and an intense urge to move legs.
+We hope this article has been helpful to you.

 Related Links: